certik/theoretical-physics/src/quantum/qft.rst

 $t_1$, removing at time $t_2$ and regaining the original many-body system (that in the meantime evolved into $e^{-i H_0 t_2}\ket{\Psi_0}$).

+.. index:: Feynman rules

 Evaluating the Interacting Green Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The Green functions below can either be evaluated using the Wick theorem, or
+using Feynman diagrams and the corresponding Feynman rules.

 Example 1
 ^^^^^^^^^